scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 bodegas.
 We walked by those same groups of men.
 Only this time they didn't stare.
 On the contrary, when they met my eyes they looked away immediately and concertedly and never looked back.
-It was astoundind, the difference, the respec they showed me by _not_ looking at me, by purposely not staring.
+It was astoundind, the difference, the respect they showed me by _not_ looking at me, by purposely not staring.

 <br>